stromhalm/gcf-typescript-template/README.md

 # Starter Template for Google Cloud Functions using TypeScript

-This is a minimal starter template that helps to get a Google Cloud Function up and running using the TypeScript in Google's NodeJS environment.
+This is a minimal starter template that helps to get a Google Cloud Function up and running using TypeScript in Google's NodeJS environment.
 Local development is made easy.

 Install with NPM:
 ```